galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 	2. Pip is updated within the virtualenv.
 5. Any `.pyc` files are removed, as this can occasionally result in Python loading the cached code, even if the corresponding `.py` file is no more present at the checked-out commit.
 For safety, all of these are removed.

-With that Galaxy is cloned to disk and is ready to be configured by the next task
+With that Galaxy is cloned to disk and is ready to be configured by the next task.

 ### Managing Configuration